 Now you know that you can get a mortgage, you want to know how much you can borrow.
 As a guide to what you can borrow using your contract rate, you can visit our mortgage calculator.

-There’s no need to talk to anyone at this stage, if that’s what you’d prefer.
-If you’d like us to call you at a more convenient time do fill in a ‘Request a Callback’ form.
-You’ll find the form adjacent to this guide in the sidebar.
+There’s no need to talk to anyone immediately, if that’s what you’d prefer.
+If you’d like us to call you at a more convenient time, fill in our ‘Request a Callback’ form.
+You'll find the form next to this guide in the sidebar.

-But you may be further down the line.
-What if you’ve seen a house and what to put an offer in?
+But you may be closer to buying a home than that.
+What if you've seen a house and what to put an offer in?

 Well, let's get you in there!
 We're more than happy to give you a specific quote.